Can I Keep Gifts I Received During The Marriage?

 You know that you will have to split up shared property when you get a divorce, but what happens to gifts?
 If something was given to just you, your spouse shouldn’t get to try and claim it as their own.
-A Tazewell County marital property division lawyer can help you fight for a fair agreement that fairly divides up your stuff and protects the property that should only belong to you.
+A Peoria County marital property division lawyer can help you fight for a fair agreement that fairly divides up your stuff and protects the property that should only belong to you.

 Are Gifts Considered Separate Property?